wesaustin/wesaustin.github.io/research.md

 ## Publications
 ----

 Wes Austin and Rosie Mueller (2024).
-Forever Chemicals: Challenges and Opportunities for Researchers. forthcoming at **Review of Environmental Economics and Policy.**
+Forever Chemicals: Challenges and Opportunities for Researchers. **Review of Environmental Economics and Policy.**

    <details><summary> Abstract (+) </summary>
    <blockquote>